Confined melanoma cells protect their nuclei from mechanical stress.

 Mechanical regulation of cancer cell biology

 Tumors grow within a confined space - the human body.
 A rapidly growing tumor exerts a significant degree of mechanical force on surrounding tissues.
-Neighboring tissues likely also exert force on the tumor that could act to restrain tumor growth.
+Neighboring tissues also exert force on the tumor that could act to restrain tumor growth.
 I am currently studying how growth of tumor cells within confined spaces influences their biology and behavior.
-Using human cell lines and a zebrafish model of melanoma, I am applying cutting-edge imaging and bioinformatics approaches to characterize the effect of confinement on melanoma cell state.
+Using human cell lines and a zebrafish model of melanoma, I am applying cutting-edge imaging and bioinformatics approaches to characterize the effect of confinement on melanoma plasticity and tumor progression.

 Cilia (yellow) extending between the tumor (magenta) and neighbouring muscle.